 Creating Lasting Change in Your Life

-“Sometimes we’re worried about what change will look like for us and we become trapped in familiar behaviors and feelings,” says Swift.
+“Sometimes we’re worried about what change will look like for us.
+We become trapped in familiar behaviors and feelings,” says Ludwig.
 “But if you take a closer look at how you view things and how you feel, you can create a meaningful, lasting shift over time.”
-It’s really about allowing ourselves to be changed, she adds, and adjusting our perspective to a “transformative mindset.”
+It’s really about allowing ourselves to be changed, she adds, and adjusting our perspective to a transformative mindset.

-Evaluate your thoughts.
-At the outset of starting a new phase in your life, it’s helpful to take stock of what’s running through your head.
-“Are your thoughts supporting you in this transformation, or are they hindering you?” asks Swift.
-Helpful thinking is non-judgmental and understanding: I know I can feel happier if I communicate with my husband better.
+When you’re starting a new phase in your life, it’s helpful to take stock of what’s running through your head.
+“Are your thoughts supporting you in this transformation, or are they hindering you?” asks Ludwig.
+Helpful thinking is nonjudgmental and understanding: I know I can feel happier if I communicate with my spouse better.
 Less supportive thoughts include self-criticism you may think will spur you to take action: I am completely undesirable as long as I am overweight; who would love me?

 Along with being more aware of how your thoughts play a role, developing a stronger connection with something greater will also help prepare you for what’s ahead.
-“When we acknowledge that there’s something larger than ourselves that we can call on for support, it’s a wonderful thing,” Swift says.
-“Strengthening your faith—and trusting it—helps confirm you don’t have to face a change alone, which can feel intimidating.”
+“When we acknowledge that there’s something larger than ourselves that we can call on for support, it’s a wonderful thing,” Ludwig says.
+“Strengthening your faith—and trusting it—helps confirm you don’t have to face change alone, which can feel intimidating.”